SamuAES/BirdWatcher/README.md

 ● Create a database according to schema.sql

+● Load birdlist into your created database from static folder.

+    COPY Birds FROM '...\your_own_path\static\birdlist.csv' DELIMITER '|' CSV HEADER;

+    Notice the delimiter is |.

+    If you are using windows try:

+    \copy Birds FROM '.../your_own_path/static/birdlist.csv' DELIMITER '|' CSV HEADER;

 ● Create .env file and store there:

     DATABASE_URL = postgresql://username:password@host:port/dtabase_name
     SECRET_KEY = 'your secret key'
-    admin = 'username'  #This username will have admin rights.
+    admin = 'username'  (This username will have admin rights.)

 ● Install python dependencies from requirements.txt